ianbishop/userevents.github.io/REST.md

 ### Create a Pattern

 Creates a pattern object for specified tenant.
+Your current authenticated user must have access to the specified tenant.

 > Definition